 As for the blessings of your Lord, express them [aloud]!

 The Qur’an: ‘The Morning Light’ (93), verse 11

 Yes the answer lies within, so why not take a look now?

 ‘Why was He Turned Away From USA?’

-No reason was ever given, but being asked to repeat the spelling of my name again and again, made me think it was a fairly simple mistake of identity.
-Rumors which circulated after made me imagine otherwise.
+In 2004, my daughter and I were detained upon our arrival into the USA.
+It was the height of the post 911 tensions and my name had been added to certain watchlists.
+No reason was ever given, but being asked to repeat the spelling of my name again and again made me think it was a fairly simple mistake of identity.
+Rumours which circulated after made me imagine otherwise.